kkashiva/JobCompare/GroupProject/Docs/TestPlan.md

 ## 2 Test Cases
-For this deliverable, we attempted manual testing to test the app's functionality.
+For this deliverable, we attempted manual testing to test the app's functionality that requires multiple classes and database interaction.

+We also created a JUnit test class JobScoreCalculateTest with 2 test cases to ensure the actual calculated score is as per expected score of sample inputs.

 #### Main Menu:
 - **Test case 1**: *Edit Current Job Details* button is disabled when no current job exists.